|

 efforts, the Forty Hours Devotion was introduced in the Philadelphia

 Diocese.
-He founded the frist Church in America for Italian-Speaking
+St. John Neumann founded the frist Church in America for

-people.
-He also founded the Glen riddle group of the Sisters of the
+Italian-speaking people.
+He also founded the Glen Riddle group of the

 At 48 years of age, completely exhausted from all his apostolic

-endeavors, he collapsed in the street on January 5, 1860.
-He is buried
+endeavors, St. John Neumann collapsed in the street on January 5, 1860.

-beneath the alter of the lower Church in St. Peter's Church in
+He is buried beneath the altar of the lower Church in St. Peter's Church in

 |